If there’s one thing that’s universal across all species on Earth (except maybe spiders), it’s the belief that flies are annoying.

 It’s perfect for spraying on bedding and other fabric to keep flies from landing.
 In addition to flies, it also repels gnats, mosquitoes, fleas, ticks, and lice.

 Even better, it does all this at an extremely competitive price, making it the best fly repellent for dogs for the money.
 If you had to choose just one, we’d recommend the ointment, but luckily, they’re each affordable enough that you can keep both handy.
-With all that said, we think this is the best fly repellent for dogs for the money this year.

 You don’t have to worry about lathering a bunch of harsh chemicals all over your pet with Calm Coat Natural, as it’s made with botanical ingredients like citronella.
 This lets it protect your pooch against flies, mosquitoes, gnats, chiggers, ticks, and more.